Hong Kong: Joshua Wong pleads guilty in protest at trial | DW | 23.11.2020

 Despite his intention to plead guilty, Wong has little confidence in the judicial process ahead.

-"Courts in Hong Kong are being interfered with by the Beijing authorities, and the rule of law in Hong Kong exists in name only," Wong told DW, days before his trial.
+"Courts in Hong Kong are being interfered with by the Beijing authorities, and the rule of law in Hong Kong exists in name only," Wong told DW, days before the start of his trial.

 see/sms (AFP, Reuters)